 Starting a blog isn’t hard.
 Figuring out how to start a successful blog, that’s the challenge.
 In this article, we’ll provide you with the tips you need to start off on the right foot.
 We’ve even put them in order for you, like a step-by-step guide.

 People have different motivations for blogging.
 Some want to achieve fame or notoriety and gain thousands of followers.
 Some want to make money while blogging from home, while others work for or own a small business and want to drive more traffic to the company website.

 Whatever your motivations for blogging, if you want to build a successful blog, you need to pick a niche that you’re passionate about.
 Sure, it helps to be well-informed, or even an expert, about your blog topic, but plenty of successful (and profitable) bloggers are just winging it.
 But they're passionate wingers.

 Starting a successful blog requires constantly learning about the topic you’re presenting to your readers.
-You’ll need to read articles and books about your niche; watch videos about the latest trends related to the topic; and find unique ways to convey information about the topic to your audience.
-Without a passion for your niche, these tasks becomes tedious work, and your writing will be less interesting.
+You’ll need to read articles and books about your niche; watch videos about the latest trends related to the topic, and find unique ways to convey information about the topic to your audience.
+Without a passion for your niche, these tasks become tedious work, and your writing will be less interesting.